 West fit perfectly in the mini-crib until around 7 months, when he began to flail around a bit too much to sleep in there for more than a couple of hours at a time.
 We kept the mini-crib for for an additional 3 months for his naps.
 Sometimes we rolled the crib into other areas of the house and the garden, just to get him used to other views and environments.

-Co-sleeping in the same bed has been made life easier when we travel.
+Bed-sharing has been made life easier when we travel.
 West will fall asleep anywhere when his natural bedtime rolls around.

 Our Dogs + The Noise: